lgessler/curc-guide/README.md

 1. Login nodes: this is where you are after `ssh`ing into `login.rc.colorado.edu`.
 They are not used for any heavy computation.
 2. Compile nodes: these were originally intended for compiling code for languages where that is an expensive operation, like C++ or Fortran.
 That doesn't apply to us, but for this historical reason, you still need to access a compile node in order to do things like e.g. set up new Anaconda environments.
 3. Compute nodes: these are the ones with the GPUs that run your jobs.
+While you can connect to them directly, you will primarily be sending jobs to them instead.
 4. Data transfer nodes: don't worry about these--we'll use some other means to move files around.

 ### Software